-For more easy vegan comfort dish ideas, you might also want to check this vegan creamy mushroom pasta, this cauliflower mango curry, or this vegan gluten-free pasta salad.
+For more irresistible easy vegan comfort dish ideas, you might also want to check out this vegan creamy mushroom pasta, this cauliflower mango curry, this easy mushroom risotto, or this vegan gluten-free pasta salad - all gluten-free and family-approved.

 Jump to: